Career Coaching for Speech-Pathology Graduate Students and Early Career Clinicians

 The job market for speech-language pathologists in medical settings is very challenging.
 Many graduate students feel unprepared for a career in a hospital and have even more difficulty getting a clinical fellowship in their desired setting.
 Others have started their careers in non-medical settings and are looking to transition to a career in hospitals or rehab facilities but don’t know how to make the change.
 I have helped multiple graduate students and early career clinicians get a position in their target setting, negotiate a higher salary and develop their clinical skills.
 I can do the same for you.

 I graduated with my B.F.A. in sculpture in 2008 and then went on to graduate school for speech-language pathology.
 After completing my master’s in 2011 I knew I wanted to work in a hospital.
-I was fortunate to get a CF which included experience in a small community hospital and since then I worked exclusively in acute care and inpatient rehab up until 2022 when I left my hospital position to pursue private practice.
-Over those 11 years, I worked in every type of hospital imaginable; from small community hospitals to large academic medical centers, comprehensive stroke centers and level 1 trauma centers.
-I know what SLPs in hospitals are looking for in a new hire, and I can also help to guide your clinical development so you will be well equipped to manage a medically complex caseload.
-I have also successfully negotiated salary increases of up to $15,000 for myself and previous mentees.
+I was fortunate to get a CF which included experience in a small community hospital and I worked exclusively in acute care and inpatient rehab up until 2022 when I left my hospital position to pursue work in private practice and early intervention.

 I can help with;